 Did you know?
 The Mandara Spa also has a men’s barber shop but also offers everything from teeth whitening to acupuncture to Botox!

-If that isn’t enough relaxation for you – then why not try staying in the Haven?
 The Haven is a private world of luxury, comprising of luxury suites that have access to exclusive areas including courtyards, pools, hot tubs, lounges, fitness and dining areas and 24 hour butler service.
 You’ll also enjoy priority access to the spa and VIP shore excursions.
 So if you don’t want to lift a finger on holiday – this is for you!
-You can find out more about this here.

 For those amongst you ready and waiting to put on your dancing shoes, you can enjoy the lines nightclubs or dance in one of the many lounges.
 There are also lots of enrichment activities to learn something new on your holiday.
 Go along to a wine tasting class, listen to one of the lectures or get involved in an art auction.